Action Alliance for Suicide Prevention’s Suicide Prevention Messaging

-Contains guidelines, sample narratives and strategies to reframe the messages about suicide to ones that promote hope, connectedness, social support, resilience, treatment and recovery.
-It provides resources including do's and don'ts for communication.
-(Action Alliance for Suicide Prevention website 2017)
+Contains guidelines, sample narratives and strategies to reframe the messages about suicide to ones that promote hope, connectedness, treatment and recovery.
+It provides resources for communication.
+(Action Alliance for Suicide Prevention, 2018)

-The Centers for Disease Control resource about Suicide Prevention that includes Social Emotional Learning programs that have been evaluated to be effective and teach students coping and problem-solving skills for dealing with adverse life-events, stress and other problems.
-(2017)
+Contains statistics, fact sheets, and resources to assist in prevention and treatment 2018). includes Social Emotional Learning programs that have been evaluated to be effective and teach students coping and problem-solving skills for dealing with adverse life-events and stress.
+(CDC, 2018)